Nien Cheng Collection

 Conditions Governing Access

 Access to the collection requires an advanced appointment.
-Many of the contents in Series 8: Audiovisual Material were professionally created by other organizations and under copyright, or may be still undergoing digitization efforts.
+Many of the contents in Series 8: Audiovisual Materials were professionally created by other organizations and under copyright, or may be still undergoing digitization efforts.
 For more information, please contact staff at rockarchives@sru.edu

 Conditions Governing Use